alibaba/dexposed/README.md

 						// With XposedHelpers, it can reflect/invoke any field/method.
 						XposedHelpers.setObjectField(param.thisObject, "mIntent", intent);

-						// Just call param.setResult If you want to just run before method and not continue to run original method. if (bundle.containsKey("return")) {
+						// Just call param.setResult If not continue to run original method. if (bundle.containsKey("return")) {
 							param.setResult(null);
 						}